H-Mateus/dri-reproducibility-template/README.md

 ## A rough roadmap

 - Establish a sensible directory structure with documentation for file naming conventions
+- Figure out all the continuous integrations to include (and how to make them work :sweat_smile:)
 - Document the timeline of a project (planning > registered report > apply for funding > preprint > peer-review)
-- Find someone to actually use the template with a real project (ideally not an bioinformatician!)
+- Find someone to actually use the template with a real project (ideally not a bioinformatician!)
-- Have project going perfectly > use as showcase
+- Have project go perfectly to publication > use as showcase
 - ???
 - Profit :stuck_out_tongue: